Slow Cooker Stuffed Shells

 - 1 package (12 ounces) jumbo pasta shells

-- Additional shredded Italian cheese blend and sliced fresh basil
+- Additional shredded Italian cheese blend and sliced fresh basil, optional

 - Mix first eight ingredients (mixture will be stiff).
 In a greased 6-qt. slow cooker, mix one jar pasta sauce with water.
 Fill shells with ricotta mixture; layer in slow cooker.
 Top with remaining jar of pasta sauce.

 - Cook, covered, on low until pasta is tender, 4-5 hours.
 If desired, serve with additional cheese and fresh basil.

 Nutrition Facts4 stuffed shells: 303 calories, 10g fat (6g saturated fat), 34mg cholesterol, 377mg sodium, 34g carbohydrate (4g sugars, 3g fiber), 17g protein.
 Diabetic Exchanges: 2 starch, 2 medium-fat meat.